-Many hydroelectric projects require a Fish Habitat Permit (PDF 69 kB) from the Alaska Department of Fish & Game (ADF&G).
-Our permitting authority for hydroelectric projects is focused on protecting anadromous fish (salmon) and their habitats and maintaining fish passage in all fish-bearing waterbodies.
+Many hydroelectric projects require a Fish Habitat Permit from the Habitat Section.
+Our permitting authority for hydroelectric projects is focused on protecting fish and their habitats during construction and operation and maintaining fish passage in all fish-bearing waterbodies.
+The ADF&G plays an important role in assisting the applicant in the design of study plans for collecting data on fish, wildlife, and water resources in the project area.
 Activities related to installation and operation of a hydroelectric project which may require a Fish Habitat Permit include:

 - Construction of access roads with stream crossings requiring bridges or culverts;